 Education makes people easy to lead, but difficult to drive; easy to govern, but impossible to enslave – Lord Brougham (1778 – 1868).

 As a men’s rights activist, I have always wondered why Indian women are never empowered.
 I have observed that women’s groups always advocate bringing in new gender biased legislation to undermine men in the country and project that as women empowerment.
 I have always believed that we are not addressing the issue of women empowerment in the right perspective.
-So I have done some research to find out the factors for gender equality and how India as a nation is performing vis-à-vis is other countries in the globe.
+So I have done some research to find out the factors for gender equality and how India, as a nation is performing vis-à-vis, is other countries around the globe.
 This excerpt is taken from UNDP published Human Development Report, 2013 –

 This table shows the factors responsible for gender equality and we find that education plays a very important role in ensuring overall gender equality.
 Population with ‘Secondary Education’ is an important direct factor measuring equality.
 An educated population will create an educated labor force and hence will increase women participation in our labor force as well.
 This will also ensure increased participation of women in our political force and hence we will have more participation in our parliament.
 And when women are engaged in education, child marriage rate will come down, reducing our adolescent fertility rate.
 Increased education will in turn also increase awareness among women about their health and hygiene and reduced child marriage will eventually lead to reduced maternal mortality ratio.
 In a nutshell, education is the key empowerment for anyone.